 Appropriate safeguarding training is mandatory for all tutors at induction and ongoing.
+Each new tutor receives a 1-1 Induction Session with Gordon Leathers which includes Safeguarding Procedures and Code of Condut.

 We ensure that appropriate safeguarding training is provided to all tutors to assist them in: